jacyanthis/jacy-project-proposal/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Email Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create email using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Emails (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
+I will add API routes to serve email data as JSON, then add Backbone models and collections that fetch data from those routes.
 By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.